jonahsinger/equity_vol/README.md

 This project compares different machine learning models for predicting future equity volatility using features from S&P 500 and VIX data.

+If you have trouble running the code feel free to email jrs2338@columbia.edu and I can help

 ## Requirements

 - Python 3.8+